Guide

 Installation of back painted glass is straightforward but has to be done properly to avoid ghosting or adhesive bleed showing through.
 The wall or substrate must be flat, dry and free of dust — plaster is skimmed and primed, tile beds are levelled.
 The glass is cut and edge-polished to size, toughened for splashback use, then painted and cured under controlled conditions.

 On site, panels are bonded using a neutral-cure silicone adhesive rated for glass bonding, applied in vertical beads with double-sided tape to hold the panel while the silicone cures.
+Acetic-cure silicone must never be used — it can attack the paint layer and cause visible discolouration months later.
 Perimeter joints are then finished with a matching silicone bead.
 A well-executed splashback install for a typical Dubai kitchen (3–5 sqm) takes a single day from delivery to finished silicone.
-Cut-outs for sockets, hobs and extractor hoods are done in the factory from a measured template, not on site.

 Durability and Maintenance